-As the U.S.-backed government in Bolivia unleashes a wave of political persecutions, the Trump administration remains silent
+As the U.S.-backed government in Bolivia unleashes a wave of political persecution, the Trump administration remains silent

 “We can talk about death threats, but the ones I received,” he said.
 “They and not us are the ones threatening and provoking death.”

-Publicly, the Añez government denies using hard-line tactics — officials say they’re simply responding to Morales’s genuinely seditious and violent backers.
-Morales, accused of corruption, controlling the courts and clinging to power, resigned after a scathing report by the Organization of American States upheld opposition allegations of fraud in the October presidential vote that Morales claimed to have won.
+Publicly, the Áñez government denies using hard-line tactics — officials say they’re simply responding to Morales’s genuinely seditious and violent backers.
+Morales, accused of corruption, controlling the courts and clinging to power, resigned after a scathing report by the OAS upheld opposition allegations of fraud in the October presidential vote that Morales claimed to have won.

 Researchers from the Massachusetts Institute of Technology recently questioned the OAS report, arguing that they found no “statistical support for the claims of vote fraud.”
 An article by the researchers, published by The Washington Post, prompted the Mexican government, which has backed Morales, to demand an “independent” review of the election results.
 The OAS fired back, saying the researchers’ analysis contained “countless falsehoods, inexactitudes and omissions.”